 Can you use a stain plus sealer in one for stairs?

 This is more of a personal preference, but I would not recommend it.
-If you are looking for a long lasting stain and sealer finish, use a stain first and then a good sealer on top.
+If you are looking for a long lasting stain and sealer finish, first thing, use a good stain and then a good sealer on top.

 I discussed this more in depth on my post about sealers for wood stairs.
 Even Minwax clearly states NOT to use their Polyshades line (stain plus sealer) on stairs.